syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/GettingStarted.md

 #### 1.Setting ServiceUrl and PdfService

-To initialize the PDF viewer control, use the [ServiceUrl] (https://help.syncfusion.com/api/js/ejpdfviewer#serviceurl-string) property that is necessary to access the service from which the PDF document is loaded and processed for the control.
-The [PdfService] (https://help.syncfusion.com/api/js/ejpdfviewer#pdfservice-enum) property can also be used to specify the location of the supporting PDF service.
+To initialize the PDF viewer control, use the ServiceUr property that is necessary to access the service from which the PDF document is loaded and processed for the control.
+The PdfService property can also be used to specify the location of the supporting PDF service.

 {% highlight javascript %}
 @(Html.EJ().PdfViewer("pdfviewer").ServiceUrl("https://js.syncfusion.com/ejServices/api/PdfViewer").PdfService(“Local”))